 After Mamachtaga was captured, he was held briefly at Fort Pitt, where threats were made to seize him from military control and kill him summarily.
 He was then transferred to Hannastown, a town that was founded as the Westmoreland County seat in 1773 but had since been destroyed by fire by the retreating British in 1782.
 All but the courthouse had been abandoned for the new county seat in nearby Greensburg.
-Two judges traveled from Philadelphia to preside at his trial.
+Two judges traveled from Philadelphia to preside at the trial.

 Mamachtaga was represented by Hugh Henry Brackenridge, the most prominent Pittsburgher of the era, the founder of the Pittsburgh Gazette, the city’s first newspaper, the Pittsburgh Academy, which would become the University of Pittsburgh, and a future justice of the Pennsylvania Supreme Court.
 Brackenridge’s involvement in the case caused resentment among white residents.
 His chronicle of the case is the primary source of our understanding of it.

 Brackenridge describes Mamachtaga as tempermental, violent, and prone to excessive drinking, a characterization that matches the stereotype of Native Americans a bit too closely to be entirely persuasive.
 He also states that Mamachtaga insisted on pleading guilty, characterizing him with a child-like honesty.